silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Coda/connect-a-coda-app-integration.md

        2. Click the **Add account** button.

+The Coda app card is displayed on the **Apps** view and an account card is displayed in the **All accounts** view with the “Connect your account” status.

-The next step is 2\.
-Check for updates and import users and roles to Cerby, which you must complete from the Cerby dashboard.
+The next step is [2.
+Check for updates and import users and roles to Cerby](connect-a-coda-app-integration.md#id-2.-check-for-updates-and-import-users-and-roles-to-cerby), which you must complete from the Cerby dashboard.

 ### 2\.
 Check for updates and import users and roles to Cerby